earth-system-radiation/pyRTE-RRTMGP/CONTRIBUTING.md

 ```
 Please ensure that new contributions pass the mypy checks before submitting pull requests.

-Static type checking is run as part of `pre-commit`, the use of which we encourage.
+Static type checking is run as part of the `pre-commit` setup included in this repository.
+See the [pre-commit documentation](https://pre-commit.com/) for more information.
+We recommend running `pre-commit install` in your local repository to enable the pre-commit hooks, or run `pre-commit run --all-files` to run the checks manually.

 ## How to Contribute to the Documentation?